-Your medical device quality management system should include protocols and procedures for managing the many different documents that move within your organization, amongst sponsors, investors, and the regulatory agencies throughout the lifecycle of your product.
+Your medical device quality management system should include processes and procedures for managing the many different documents that move within your company, amongst sponsors, investors, and regulatory agencies throughout the lifecycle of your product.

 This entire process is referred to as document control.

-Nowadays, many manufacturers have switched from traditional paper-based QMS systems to automated medical device quality management software solutions with robust document control capabilities.
+Over the past decade, many manufacturers have migrated from traditional paper-based QMS to automated medical device quality management software with robust document control capabilities.

 Such software automatically collects data, routes documents for review and approval processes of various documents, and stores them in a single storage location.

-International regulations/standards such as the FDA’s 21 CFR 820 and ISO 13485:2016 require you to only have specifically trained and skilled employees doing their job.
+International regulations and standards such as the FDA 21 CFR 820 and ISO 13485:2016 require medical device manufacturers to have specifically trained and competent employees doing their job.

-This means that all training procedures must be constantly evaluated and all employee training records must be properly maintained.
+This means that all training procedures must be constantly evaluated, and all employee training records must be appropriately maintained.

-Both the FDA’s 21 CFR 820 and ISO 13485:2016 require medical device manufacturers to establish a proper audit process and to conduct regular quality audits.
+The FDA 21 CFR 820 and ISO 13485:2016 require medical device manufacturers to establish a proper audit process and conduct regular quality audits.

 This is to ensure that the medical device quality management system as a whole is compliant.

-The audit management software module by SimplerQMS facilitates the entire audit process – schedules activities, sets due dates, sends automatic notifications to the right personnel, and tracks the performance of all staff towards their due dates.
-Whenever an audit finding occurs, you will be able to easily link a response such as non-conformance, supplier corrective action request (SCAR), or corrective action and preventive action (CAPA).
+Whenever an audit finding occurs, you will be able to easily link it to a nonconformance case, supplier corrective action request (SCAR), or escalate to corrective action and preventive action (CAPA).